utah-datascience/utah-datascience.github.io/events.md

   * Day/time: Wednesday March 23, 4:30 - 5:30 PM MST
   * Room: LCB 115
   * Abstract: Exact topics TBD.
 Options for the workshop include an exploration of the dataset to be used in the competition and advanced Python packages potentially applicable to the dataset.

+### Datathon Format:
+The theme for this datathon is environmental justice.
+Teams will be provided data and questions sourced from environmental science researchers as well as local groups studying air quality and public health, from an equity lens, in the Salt Lake City metro area.
+The questions will be presented in a tiered-format to match teams’ entry levels in data science and social justice: (1) low-entry level problems performing exploratory data analysis and study validation, (2) medium-entry level problems for more experienced teams interested in exploring more novel aspects, including starting to address open-ended questions, and (3) high-entry level problems for experienced data scientists and activists, aimed at providing highly motivated teams an entry point into active environmental justice research.

+Data and questions will be released shortly before the event, along with consultant schedules and contact means for the weekend.